 • the skin of the shoulders and arms loses sensitivity almost completely;

-• headaches are frequent, do not go away for a long time;
+• headaches are frequent and do not go away for a long time;

-• visual impairment with "flies" in the eyes;
+• visual impairment with spots in the eyes;

 • ringing and noise in the ears;

-• feeling of a lump in the throat, trouble swallowing;
+• feeling of a lump in the throat, problems with swallowing;

 • sleep disturbances, usually insomnia.

 Holding the head in one position for a long time leads to severe pain.
-At this stage of the development of the disease, patients already come to the doctor for help.
+At this stage of the disease, patients already come to the doctor for help.

 Stage III

-The annulus fibrosus in the disc is destroyed, hernias are formed. there is a deformation of the spine, displacement and dislocation of the vertebrae due to their weak fixation.
+The fibrous ring in the disc is destroyed, hernias form. spinal deformation, displacement and dislocation of the vertebrae are observed due to their weak fixation.
 The symptoms are as follows:

-• intense, acute pain in the neck, collar zone, heart area;
+• intense, sharp pains in the neck, collar area, heart area;

-• impaired sensitivity of the scalp on the back of the head, in the shoulder region, up to complete absence;
+• the sensitivity of the scalp on the back of the head, in the shoulder area is impaired, up to complete absence;

 • hernia of the cervical spine;